GregorD1A1/Clean-Coder-AI/readme.md

 Change name of '.env.template' file to '.env' and open it with text editor.
 Provide your OpenAI api key and path to project directory you will be working on.

+It's very recommended to set up your project to write logs to file - that way executor agent will be able to check logs after changes are introduced and improve possible bugs.
+Provide full path to your log file after 'LOG_FILE=' in .env to activate that feature.

 ## Working process

 Check out the demonstration video: